 Load levels for different tasks - All of the nodes in a pool are the same size.
 If you intend to run applications with differing system requirements and/or load levels, we recommend that you use separate pools.

-Region availability - A VM family or size might not be available in the regions where you create your Batch accounts.
+Region availability - A VM series or size might not be available in the regions where you create your Batch accounts.
 To check that a size is available, see Products available by region.

-Pool configuration - In general, you have more VM size options when you create a pool in the Virtual Machine configuration, compared with the Cloud Service configuration.
+Pool configuration - In general, you have more VM size options when you create a pool in Virtual Machine configuration, compared with Cloud Services Configuration.